 If you are applying as a body corporate or partnership the application must include, in addition to documentation detailed above:

-- Evidence of one individual who is concerned in the management of, or employed by the body or partnership, holds a current WA Dangerous Goods Security Card or mutually recognised security clearance, and is responsible for the safety and security of the security risk substances covered by the licence; and
+- Evidence of one individual who is concerned in the management of, or employed by the body or partnership, holds a current Western Australian Dangerous Goods Security Card or mutually recognised security clearance, and is responsible for the safety and security of the security risk substances covered by the licence; and

 - Evidence of the existence of the body corporate or a partnership, including statutory declarations from all partners.